Shimba

 Sable antelope, found in the same habitats as several

 large herds of buffalo.
-While never numerous in Kenya

-it is unlikely that viable populations exist other
+never numerous in Kenya it is unlikely that viable

-than in the Shimba Hills.
-Closely related to the Roan
+populations exist other than in the Shimba Hills.

-antelope, which it resembles, it is in fact, slightly
+it is in fact, slightly smaller.
+Both sexes carry

-smaller.
-Both sexes carry the 100-160 centimeter horns,
+the 100-160 centimeter horns, which rise vertically

-which rise vertically before curving backward in a
+before curving backward in a pronounced arc.

 Visiting